Got a long flight coming up with your baby and not sure how to keep them entertained?

 Ideal for your 9 months + baby, the Melissa & Doug Take-Along Shape Sorter is a great sensory toy.
 A little bulkier than some of the others we’ve mentioned but does squish fairly small in your luggage and doesn’t weigh much.
 It’s double-sided, so your tiny tot can enjoy lifting the crinkly flaps, and as their fine motor skills improve, move to the shape sorter side.

-Nothing beats your babies favourite soft lovie toy from home.
-Its a tough call whether you leave a child’s favourite at home so it doesn’t get lost, or bring it because you know it helps them get to sleep and feel comforted (Top parenting tip – when you can see a child’s forming a close attachment get two and rotate them through the wash cycle, so they’re equally worn and loved!)
+Nothing beats your baby’s favourite soft lovie toy from home.
+It’s a tough call whether you leave a child’s favourite at home so it doesn’t get lost or bring it because you know it helps them get to sleep and feel comforted (Top parenting tip – when you can see a child’s forming a close attachment get two and rotate them through the wash cycle, so they’re equally worn and loved!)

 Our top tip when it comes to choosing baby toys for a flight is to not overdo it; as they approach the toddler years there are far more fun travel toys you can add to your collection but honestly, when they’re tiny, save that diaper bag space and weight for the essentials, which we discuss in more detail here.